microsoft/Kusto-Query-Language/doc/geo-intersects-2polygons-function.md

 |---|
 |True|

-The following example finds all counties in USA which intersect with area of interest literal polygon.
+The following example finds all counties in the USA that intersect with area of interest literal polygon.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto